Catalyst Fund Project Team

 Javier is an Associate at BFA in Inclusive Fintech.
 He works on projects that focus on supporting tech-enablement in the financial sector and brings skills such as software development, product design and management, customer experience and data analytics.
 For over six years prior joining to BFA, he built innovative technology solutions for mom-and-pop micro retailers in emerging markets such as Mexico and Colombia that helped them to track and control their business, create new revenues and be competitive.
 Most recently, he founded H-elium, a startup that offers low cost solar powered beach umbrellas to charge mobile devices.

-Jane is Communications Manager at BFA.
+Jane is a Senior Associate at BFA, in the Insights & Influence team.
 She is responsible for developing and delivering on the communications strategy for the company and for two new long-term Inclusive Fintech projects, FIBR and Catalyst Fund.
 Her areas of expertise include marketing communications, digital and social media, product marketing, email marketing, content marketing, program design and event management.
 She brings over ten years experience working with startups, social enterprises and nonprofits leading Strategy, MarCom and Product in hi-tech, mobile and social innovation.
 Jane most recently served as Managing Director at Center4, an initiative in NYC to increase uptake of technology by health and human service nonprofits to transform how services are delivered and improve outcomes for people served.

 Carmen is the Assistant Communications Manager at BFA.
 She supports the implementation of BFA’s communications initiatives and content creation.
 Prior to joining BFA, she worked as a consultant for the Aga Khan Development Network (AKDN), Pepper Concepts, a design and advertising agency and Habari Consulting.
 Prior to that, she worked for Access Afya in the Monitoring and Evaluation office and at the Federation of Women Groups-Kenya as a Program Coordinator and then as Executive Director.
 She holds an MA degree in Sustainable International Development from the Heller School for Social Policy and Management, Brandeis University and a BA in Social and Behavioral Sciences from the University of Southern Maine.